A Guide to Filing a Utility Patent Application

 Detailed Description of the Invention

-In this section, the invention must be explained along with the process of making and using the invention in full, clear, concise, and exact terms.
+In this final and substantively most important section of the description, the invention must be explained along with the process of making and using the invention in full, clear, concise, and exact terms.
 This section should distinguish the invention from other inventions and from what is old.
 It should also describe completely the process, machine, manufacture, composition of matter, or improvement invented.
 In the case of an improvement, the description should be confined to the specific improvement and to the parts that necessarily cooperate with it or that are necessary to completely understand the invention.

 It is required that the description be sufficient so that any person of ordinary skill in the pertinent art, science, or area could make and use the invention without extensive experimentation.
 The best mode contemplated by the inventor of carrying out the invention must be set forth in the description.
 Each element in the drawings should be mentioned in the description.
 See MPEP § 608.01(g) for more information.